 If your financial contributions to the Blackstone River Watershed Council/Friends of the Blackstone is our lifeline, then your gift of time is absolutely priceless.
 Volunteers are always needed for the BRWC/FOB.
-You can volunteer for a cleanup, support our Water Quality Monitoring program or help lead a group of students on a canoe trip, and you’ll become a vital part of our community.
+You can volunteer for a cleanup, support our Water Quality Monitoring program or help lead a group of students on a river trip, and you’ll become a vital part of our community.
 Dedicated volunteers are rewarded by knowing that they have made a difference not only in their community but to their environment.

 For high school students who need to complete community service hours, we offer programs to assist you in meeting your requirements.